LovePelmeni/DeepfakeStream/README.md

 Video-streaming service, written in Python, which handles video streaming content for analyzing human faces and classifying them as being deepfaked or not.
-Powered by popular open-source technologies, such as PyTorch, TensorRT & ONNX, which dramatically decreases inference time and provides ability to execute traffic in parallel GPUs.
+Powered by popular open-source technologies.

 ---
 Versioning and Changelog

 version: (1.0.0)

 ---

 ---